azuredk/docker-on-azure-hol/exercise02/04-azure-container/README.md

 #Starting a Container on Azure

-Now that we a virtual machine running with Docker on Azure we can test it out by running a Container.
+Now that we have a virtual machine running with Docker on Azure we can test it out by running a Container.
 We'll use our local Docker client in doing so.

-The easiest way to verify that the Docker host is running and functional on Azure is to use [busybox](https://registry.hub.docker.com/_/busybox/):
+The easiest way to verify that the Docker host is running and functional on Azure is to use [busybox](https://registry.hub.docker.com/_/busybox/) for creating a "Hello World" Container:
 ```
 $  docker run busybox echo hello world
 ```